-We will continue to work actively with partners to advance the conclusions reached and to exchange best practices globally.
+Our work will remain result-oriented, focusing on concrete recommendations.
+We will continue to work actively with partners to translate our conclusions into policy action and to exchange best practices globally.
 By building on our previous recommendations and proposed solutions to global security challenges, we seek to formulate and identify innovative means of reducing both internal and global tensions to ensure that democracy, justice and equality not only survive but thrive in this new era.

 Briefing Paper: Peace, security and defence, and the Renewed Social Contract 2022